Doeky101/helpscripts/README.md

 Just copy paste the code into a new class and you are good to go.

-Click anywhere to add points to a polygon.
+Click anywhere to add points to the polygon.

 A ghostimage will appear after you've added one point.